Cornmeal porridge with coconut milk is one of my favourites because the flavour from the coconut milk makes the porridge taste better.

 Enjoy the recipes below.

-- Add the cornmeal, grated nutmeg to kitchen bowl along with a cup and a half of water.
-Whisk to make a smooth watery mixture.
-Make sure there are no lumps.
+- Add the cornmeal to a kitchen bowl with a cup and a half of water.
+Whisk to make a smooth watery mixture, make sure there are no lumps.
+Set aside.

-- Add the coconut milk, cinnamon leaves and the salt to a saucepan and put to boil on medium heat.
+- Add the coconut milk (cinnamon stick/leaves if you are using it) and the salt to a saucepan on medium heat and bring to a boil.

-- Pour the cornmeal mixture into the boiling milk and keep stirring to prevent the combination becoming lumpy.
-Keep stirring as the porridge starts to thicken.
+- Pour the cornmeal mixture into the boiling milk and keep whisking to prevent the combination from becoming lumpy.
+Keep whisking as the porridge starts to thicken.
+(If the porridge is too think for your liken, add more water a little at a time whilst whisking)

-- Turn the heat down, cover the pot and let the porridge cook for about 15 – 20 minutes.
+- Turn the heat to low, cover the pot and let the porridge cook for about 10 minutes.